Updated BYE PLANNER at end of Round 8 [- data courtesy of Bizness, site regular!! Thanks mate!

 - You should … this is the chance to remove those players who got you through the first big bye round (BB1) (round 13) and set you up for the second big bye round (BB2) (round 17).

-- Here’s the thing, if you want three guns, having played their bye in round 13, and ditching some cash cows to fund it, we will all be hoping for some new cows to be available … AND you had better have built up a nice FAT (I’m talking Kasiano fat here, before going to the Storm!!)
+- Here’s the thing, if you want three guns, having played their bye in round 13, and ditching some cash cows to fund it, (we will all be hoping for some new cows to be available) … AND you had better have built up a nice FAT (I’m talking BIRD at the Broncos fat here!
+Halfback?
+I think he ate the previous one!)
 BANK BALANCE to be able to afford it!

-- You then need those players to be guns into the end of the year … so who’s rethinking their starting selections now?
+- You then need those players to be guns into the end of the year … so who’s rethinking their strategies from this point on now?

-OK … so you think you’re home now do you?
+Do you think you’re home now?
 Well think again … it’s still not that easy!
 Here’s why:

 - You have 11 trades available between 13 and 17 (2 in Rnd 14, 2 in Rnd 15, 5 in Rnd 16, 2 in Rnd17)

 - You need a minimum of 9 to get 17 on the park in Rnd17 – that’s assuming you have the cash for 1 to 1 trading.